rweigel/phys260/Cross_Products/Cross_Products.md

 # Multiply Through Method

-_If you are familiar with the Determinant Method, covered in the next section, you may skip this section and do the Determinant Method problems._
+This method is most useful when each of the vectors in the cross--product has two or fewer components.
+Otherwise, the Determinant Method, covered in the next section, is preferred.

 Write the vectors in component form and then "multiply through" in a way that is similar to "multiplying through" to convert the product of sums into a sum of products.
 For example,